-We are seeking an enthusiastic and qualified Electronics, Electrical or Instrumentation technician or engineer, ideally with previous field experience.
+To support this initiative, we are seeking enthusiastic and qualified Hydrographers, Electronics, Electrical, or Instrumentation Technicians or Engineers, ideally with previous field experience.

 You take pride in developing and mentoring staff.
 Your strong teamwork abilities ensure you can empower and inspire the field teams you are responsible for managing.